 - There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations. - Nationally reported data for 2014/2015 showed that outcomes for patients with long term conditions such as asthma were - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Appointments were available outside of school hours and the premises were suitable for children and babies.
+Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this.

-• We saw positive examples of joint working with midwives, health visitors and school nurses.
+- Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.